hovo1990/CIP_Nextflow_on_HPC/examples/nextflow_slurm/example8_singularity_gromacs_two_gpus/README.md

 # Purpose

-This example demonstrates how to use Nextflow and Slurm to run gromacs using Singularity container and use 1 GPU for the task.
+This example demonstrates how to use Nextflow and Slurm to run gromacs using Singularity container and use  2 GPUs for the task.

 Inspired by: https://pawseysc.github.io/singularity-containers/33-gpu-gromacs/index.html